mth0348/2021-thesis/journal/journal.md

 * final results:
     * printed version, including CD with source,
     * due: at defense

-**Answers to questions:**
-1. a basic introduction to those topics is necessary, reference to project2 work, just mention previous work, citing is ok, reference is not necessary, but mention project2.
-2. only if different, or based on previous work.
-3. buy, spesen, herr gasenzer für spesen
-4. cite udemy course, and section
-5. bewölkungsgrad standard skala?
-1/8 bewölkung
-    * ask how pictocode is made
-    * rainspot, what distance?
-    * label as "technical meeting", not interview, but still call

-**Documentation guidelines**
-* (none)

-**Possible Topics**
-* (none)

 **Tasks**
 * Next meeting is scheduled for **March 11, 2021 at 2pm.**